AlvaroAlonsoFlor/shift_generator/log.md

 The shift generator is now working offering basic functionalities.
 Still can be adapted to offer a flexible number of weeks and days off.

-Now that is functional is time to think about refactoring it to make it more efficient.
-Using recursion will cause the following error:

-`` stack level too deep (SystemStackError) ``

-So, why not try to build shifts instead of generate them randomly?
-Finally I decided to fix the part that I have already built

 # TL shift pattern

-* Some ideas to review:
-  - At least 2 weekends a month off.
-  - finishing with earlies starting with lates?

 * Weekend filter:
+  - Goal: Find at least two weekends in the roster.
   - Started to test with pry and pry-byebug.
   - I decided to put weeks Monday to Sunday instead of Sunday to Saturday since it will simplify the code.
-  - Weekend filter testing in progress
+  - Weekend filter finished.

+One of the main problems I found was the following error:

+`` stack level too deep (SystemStackError) ``

+I manage to solve the issue refactoring and making simpler my algorithm.

+In the end I didn't even need to pass parameters to my tl_filter function.
+I found easier to do everything inside the function, generating each shifts at the beginning and opting to use recursion.